School 21

-School 21 is a mixed-gender all-through school and sixth form with free school status in Stratford in the London Borough of Newham, England.
+Oasis School 21 is a mixed-gender all-through school and sixth form with free school status in Stratford in the London Borough of Newham, England.
 The school is a non-selective school for pupils between the ages of 4 and 18 and a specialist school for the English language.
 It was founded in 2012 by Peter Hyman, a former special adviser to Prime Minister Tony Blair.

 Background

-School 21 was co-founded by Ed Fidoe, an educational consultant and ex-theatrical producer, Oli de Botton, a teacher and ex-consultant, and Peter Hyman, an ex-speechwriter and special adviser to Prime Minister Tony Blair and the former deputy head teacher of Greenford High School in Southall.
+Oasis School 21 was co-founded by Ed Fidoe, an educational consultant and ex-theatrical producer, Oli de Botton, a teacher and ex-consultant, and Peter Hyman, an ex-speechwriter and special adviser to Prime Minister Tony Blair and the former deputy head teacher of Greenford High School in Southall.
 In 2011, they applied to the government to set up a free school in Newham called Newham School 21 (Note: The name of the school as originally proposed was Newham School 21.
 "Newham" had been dropped from the name by January 2012, which was after it had been approved for opening.) in September 2012.
 It would be a non-selective and non-denominational mixed-gender all-through school taking students between the ages of 4 and 18 with a maximum capacity of 1,200 students.
 It would also be a specialist school for the English language.
 By January 2012, the school had been approved by the government to open in Stratford, Newham in September 2012.

-School 21 opened on 1 September 2012 in a temporary building at Rokeby Street, Stratford before moving to its current site at Pitchford Street, Stratford in September 2013.
+Oasis School 21 opened on 1 September 2012 in a temporary building at Rokeby Street, Stratford before moving to its current site at Pitchford Street, Stratford in September 2013.
 It is a mixed-gender all-through school and sixth form with free school status; it is the first free school in Newham to provide a secondary school education.
 The school is non-selective and is not affiliated with any religious faith.
 It has been part of the Big Education Trust (Note: Stylised in all capitals (BIG EDUCATION TRUST)) (known as the School 21 Trust until 2018) since 1 September 2012.
 The trust has two other schools, School 360 and Surrey Square Primary School, which are both primary schools with free school status.